Oil Painting of a Greyhound Chasing a Ball

 DID YOU KNOW?

-Greyhounds are one of the oldest dog breeds, with their likeness appearing in ancient Egyptian tombs and Greek art, often associated with royalty and nobility.
+Greyhounds are one of the oldest dog breeds, with their depictions tracing back to ancient Egyptian tombs, where they symbolized grace and speed.

 MATERIAL & CONDITION